Overseeing the Corporation’s Business

 Committees: Major Capital Projects Committee Chair Finance & Audit Committee Member

 Kim Deane was born and raised in the West Kootenay.
 He graduated from the University of British Columbia with a BASc in electrical engineering.
 As a professional engineer, he worked for M.A.
 Thomas & Associates, industrial electrical engineers; the Municipal Electricity Department in Wellington, New Zealand; Placer Development Ltd. in the design and construction of large mining operations in Canada, the U.S. and the Philippines; and West Kootenay Power as Manager of Transmission & Distribution.
-He was also the Energy Manager for Cominco Ltd. in Trail, during which time he oversaw their hydro operations and sales of surplus power and was directly involved in several large hydro asset sales transactions, some of which played a part in the creation of CBT.
+He was also the Energy Manager for Cominco Ltd. in Trail, during which time he oversaw their hydro operations and sales of surplus power and was directly involved in several large hydro asset sales transactions, some of which played a part in the creation of the Trust.
 After retirement from Cominco, he served on the BC Utilities Commission, as an energy consultant in northern Canada, as a director of FortisBC and as a volunteer director of Community Futures in Trail.
-He is also a Director for Columbia Basin Trust (CBT) and is one of the two CBT appointees as a Director of Columbia Power.
+He is also a Director for Columbia Basin Trust (the Trust) and is one of the two the Trust appointees as a Director of Columbia Power.

 Committees: Finance & Audit Committee Member, Major Capital Projects Committee Member